Eleanore Mikus: Collections

-Eleanore Mikus's art is in the permanent collections of the National Gallery of Art in Washington D.C., the Metropolitan Museum of Art in New York, the Museum of Modern Art of New York, and the Whitney Museum of American Art, NYC.
+Eleanore Mikus's art is in the permanent collections of the National Gallery of Art in Washington, D.C., the Blanton Museum of Art in Austin, Texas, the Amon Carter Museum of American Art in Fort Worth, Texas, the Metropolitan Museum of Art in New York, the Museum of Modern Art of New York, and the Whitney Museum of American Art, New York.

 Current

-Eleanore Mikus had a solo exhibition of her artwork at Levy Gorvy Gallery, New York during 2021.
+Eleanore Mikus had a solo exhibition of her artwork at Levy Gorvy Gallery, New York, during 2021.
 Mikus's abstract prints from her Tamarind period were shown in 2020–21 at the Amon Carter Museum.
 Her art was featured at the Frieze New York Spotlight in May 2019.
 And she had a solo show in 2018 at the Marc Selwyn Fine Art Gallery in Beverly Hills, California.
 In 2017, she showed at the Craig F. Starr Gallery in New York City, which showcased a number of her paintings and paperfolds from the 1960s.
 Mikus was in a group show in 2016 at the David Zwirner Gallery.
 During 2011, she was invited to be in a group show titled 43 Aspects of Drawing at the Rugby Art Gallery and Museum in Warwickshire, England.
 In 2010, Mikus had a group show at OK Harris Gallery in New York City.
 She also had another group show at the Zentral Bibliotrek of Zurich, Switzerland.
-During 2009, the Arnot Art Museum in Elmira, New York, showed Mikus' paintings and paperfolds in a three-person show titled Three Americans.
-In 2008 Mikus' paperfolds were shown in a solo show at the Marlborough Gallery in New York City.
+During 2009, the Arnot Art Museum in Elmira, New York, showed Mikus's paintings and paperfolds in a three-person show titled Three Americans.
+In 2008 Mikus's paperfolds were shown in a solo show at the Marlborough Gallery in New York City.
 Also in 2008 her work was shown in a group show titled Folded, Torn, Cut, Woven, and Pulled at the Blanton Museum of Art at the University of Texas at Austin.